-The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S."), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill, compensation, deferred tax assets, the outcome of litigation and tax matters, allowance for doubtful accounts, and other matters that affect the consolidated statement of financial condition and related disclosures.
+The consolidated statement of financial condition is prepared in accordance with accounting principles generally accepted in the United States of America ("U.S."), which require the Company to make estimates and assumptions regarding the valuations of certain financial instruments, the valuation of goodwill, compensation, deferred tax assets, the outcome of litigation and tax matters, and other matters that affect the consolidated statement of financial condition and related disclosures.
 The Company believes that the estimates utilized in the preparation of the consolidated statement of financial condition are prudent and reasonable.
 Actual results could differ materially from these estimates.

-At June 30, 2013, the Company's consolidated subsidiaries reported \$111,547 of assets, \$105,251 of liabilities and \$6,296 of equity on a stand-alone basis.
+At December 31, 2013, the Company's consolidated subsidiaries reported \$28,327 of assets, \$28,142 of liabilities and \$185 of equity on a stand-alone basis.

-All material intercompany balances and transactions with its subsidiaries have been eliminated.
+All material intercompany balances and transactions with its subsidiaries have been eliminated in consolidation.

 The consolidated statement of financial condition include the accounts of MS&Co., its wholly owned subsidiaries and other entities in which MS&Co. has a controlling financial interest.
-For consolidated subsidiaries that are less than wholly owned, the third-party holdings of equity interests are referred to as noncontrolling interests.
-The portion of the members' equity of such subsidiaries is presented as Noncontrolling interest in the consolidated statement of financial condition.
+For consolidated subsidiaries that are less than wholly owned, the third-party holdings of equity interests are referred to as noncontrolling interest.
+The portion of the member's equity of such subsidiaries is presented as Noncontrolling interest in the consolidated statement of financial condition.

-For entities where (1) the total equity investment at risk is sufficient to enable the entity to finance its activities without additional support and (2) the equity holders bear the economic residual risks and returns of the entity and have the power to direct the activities of the entity that most significantly affect its economic performance, MS&Co. consolidates those entities it controls either through a majority voting interest or otherwise.
-For variable interest entities ("VIEs") (i.e., entities that do not meet these criteria), MS&Co. consolidates those entities where MS&Co. has the power to make the decisions that most significantly affect the economic performance of the VIE and has the obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE, except for certain VIEs that are money market funds, investment companies or are entities qualifying for accounting purposes as investment companies.
-Generally, MS&Co. consolidates those entities when it absorbs a majority of the expected losses or a majority of the expected residual returns, or both, of the entities.
+For entities where (1) the total equity investment at risk is sufficient to enable the entity to finance its activities without additional subordinated financial support and (2) the equity holders bear the economic residual risks and returns of the entity and have the power to direct the activities of the entity that most significantly affect its economic performance, MS&Co. consolidates those entities it controls either through a majority voting interest or otherwise.
+For variable interest entities ("VIEs") (i.e., entities that do not meet these criteria), MS&Co. consolidates those entities where MS&Co. has the power to make the decisions that most significantly affect the economic performance of the VIE and has the obligation to absorb losses or the right to receive benefits that could potentially be significant to the VIE.